Getting started with .NET Core

 In Solution Explorer, right-click on Dependencies and select Add Reference.

 Now, Reference Manager dialog will be opened.
-Here click Browse and select the needed assemblies from the location mentioned in below note section.
-On selecting necessary assemblies, click Add and then click Ok.
+Here click Browse and can select the needed assemblies from the location mentioned in below note section.
+On selecting necessary assemblies, click Add and then click OK.
 Now, required assemblies are added in to the project, like in the below screenshot.

-You can get Syncfusion Windows Forms (.NET Core) controls assemblies from
+You can get Syncfusion WPF (.NET Core) controls assemblies from